PatzEdi/InjecToast/README.md

 		height="23">
 </p>

-**Note: As FinderZ has been updated to V2, changes have been made.
-Because of this, an update will soon be here for InjecToast that fixes compatibility issues as of the current version, 1.1.3.
-InjecToast is not to be used as of now unless you have an older version of FinderZ installed, and because of this, will be updated soon.**

 This script uses android application decompilation tools and the FinderZ library in order to function properly.
 HUGE credits to the authors of the tools that are able to decompile android applications.

 **This tool is made for educational purposes only!**

 ## **A command line application that provides you with the ability to inject toasts in Android Applications, written in Python**
 ____________________________________________________________________________
-## **CHANGELOG: 1.1.3**
+## **CHANGELOG: 1.1.5**
-- Release Version 1.1.3
+- Release Version 1.1.5
-- Fixed bugs in terms of directories.
-When you had spaces in directories, it would mess up the directory input.
-- Fixes in README
+- Fixed comptaibility issue with FinderZ V2.

 ## **Tool Information (IMPORTANT)**
 - Before you proceed, make sure to install my FinderZ library at: [FinderZ](https://pypi.org/project/FinderZ/) This is used in order to manage files properly.